El DeBarge: Early life

-Motown mentored them, and members later worked with and contributed songwriting, arrangements, and production to the recordings of Switch, including the 1980 albums This Is My Dream and Reaching for Tomorrow.
-El's first professional recording was as background vocalist to Switch's 1979 hit "I Call Your Name".
-He later helped to arrange music for several Switch songs including "Love Over and Over Again" and "My Friend in the Sky," which he, Bunny, and Bobby wrote.
+Motown mentored them, and members later worked with and contributed songwriting, arrangements, and production to the recordings of Switch, among them the 1980 albums This Is My Dream and Reaching for Tomorrow.
+Eldra's first professional recording was as background vocalist to Switch's 1979 hit "I Call Your Name".
+He later helped to arrange music for several Switch songs including "Love Over and Over Again" and "My Friend in the Sky", which he, Bunny, and Bobby wrote.
 This song would later be sampled by the likes of Queen Pen and Raheem DeVaughn.